luftreich/blog_source/source/projects/index.markdown

 You can found [a bunch of blogs][os161_blog] on this project.

+#### CSE596 Introduction to the Theory of Computation

+I composed an collection of glossaries, theorems, corollaries, etc., at [this git repo][cs_theory].

 ## Other
 #### Octopress Plugins
 This is blog is powered by [Octopress][octopress].
 I wrote a few Octopress